RouninMedia/Da3SH/README.md

 This approach allows different front-end technologies to sit together collectively to represent a self-contained front-end component, but in such a way that the component is liberated from *everything-in-JS* Front-end Reactive Frameworks like ***Angular***, ***React***, ***Vue*** etc.

-And - despite expectations - it turns out that *everything-as-JSON* is quite different from *everything-in-JS*.
+Despite what you might anticipate, it turns out that *everything-serialized-as-JSON* is quite different from *everything-included-in-JS*.

 ## Deploying Reusable Components is a smart approach to Web Architecture
 *But it's even smarter when it's no longer tied to a single scripting language.*

 Component-based web architecture - which evolved in the 2010s thanks to the rise of the Front-End Reactive Frameworks - has carved out a well-deserved place amongst established web-architecture patterns.

 But.
 As a core element of those JS-first frameworks, 2010s-style component-based web architecture heralded the unwelcome return of *code-nesting*.
 Core web languages (HTML, CSS, JS, SVG) are inter-dependent but they have radically different syntaxes, handle separate responsibilities and live (conventionally) in separate files.
 Often they are developed by different professionals.
-They are *meant* to be separated.
+We learned in the 2000s (rightly) that HTML, CSS and JS are *meant* to be separated.

 *Code-nesting* refers to when one or more core web languages are nested within a different core web language.